 Many developers chose to first publish their channels as non-certified channels before submitting to be a certified public channel.
 Non-certified channels are not subject to the same review criteria as public channels, and all in-channel transactions using the Roku Billing Services are treated as $0.00 transactions.
 This makes non-certified channels an ideal "staging area" to beta and QA test a channel before making it publicly available and searchable in the Roku Channel Store.

 Developers must also be sure to test their channels on multiple types of Roku devices before submitting.
 Higher-end Roku players have greater processing power and increased memory, so what works on a newer device may be need to be degraded for models with lesser capabilities.

-When receiving feedback from viewers on a private channel, be sure to ask for their device model number.
+When receiving feedback from viewers on a non-certified channel, be sure to ask for their device model number.
 Use the “Device List” sheet in the Pre-certification Checklist to group feedback by model type.

 Submitting your channel

 Once you’ve finished QA testing your channel, you can begin the certification process by submitting your channel package via the “My Channels” section of the Developer Home page.
 For a step-by-step guide on submitting a channel, read our Publishing Guide.

 Note: Don’t forget to include account credentials if they are necessary to properly review your channel.

 Certification feedback and publishing

 Channels are reviewed in the order they were received; your channel will be added to the certification queue immediately upon submission.
 Developers should expect to receive feedback on their channel within a week of submitting their package.